nelsongcg/talking_plants_app/README.md

 # Talking Plants

 A playful experiment in giving houseplants a voice.
+Users install a device on their plans that serves as a "google translator" for plants.
+So any person can talk to their plants and understand how they are feeling.

+The whole project is composed by device, app and backend.
+This repo contains both the app and backend code.
+The device code can be found in this other repo: https://github.com/nelsongcg/talking_plants_device_code/tree/main

 This repo contains:

 * **Flutter mobile client** – the app in `lib/`, starting at [`lib/main.dart`](lib/main.dart).
 * **talking-plants-auth** – Node.js backend located at [`talking-plants-auth/src/index.js`](talking-plants-auth/src/index.js).

-QR codes for devices are generated with [`qrcodes/generateqr.sh`](qrcodes/generateqr.sh).

 ## Project Overview